ED-Copilot: Reduce Emergency Department Wait Time with Language Model Diagnostic Assistance: Benchmark

-\textbf{Task description.} We focus on the following two prediction tasks.
-1) Flagging patients at high risk of critical outcome (i.e., death and ICU transfer), and lengthened ED.
-2) Providing time cost-effective diagnostic assistance by recommending the next most medically informative laboratory group while simultaneously minimizing the time-cost of these groups.
-As discussed in detail below, both tasks help clinicians optimize their workflow, and serve to achieve the larger goal of reducing ED LOS.
+\textbf{Task Description.} We consider the following two tasks relevant to reducing ED LOS.
+1) Flagging patients at high risks of critical outcome (i.e., death and ICU transfer), and ED LOS exceeding $24$ hours.
+2) Providing time-cost-effective diagnostic assistance by recommending the next most medically informative laboratory group while simultaneously minimizing the time-cost of these groups.

-\textbf{Data pre-processing.} We filter out non-hospitalized ED patients from MIMIC-IV-ED, as laboratory results are only available for admitted patients.
+\textbf{Data Pre-processing.} Since laboratory results are only available for admitted patients, we filter out non-hospitalized ED patients from MIMIC-IV-ED.
 We only focus on adults and remove patients younger than $18$ years old.
-Further, we exclude patients with missing triage information.
+We also exclude patients that miss triage information.
 This step is necessary since clinicians order laboratory groups depending on triage information.
-We simplify our task by removing patients who receive the same test multiple times, approximately $1.5\%$ of all patients.
+To simplify the task, we remove patients who receive the same test multiple times, approximately $1.5\%$ of all patients.

-\textbf{Clinically relevant outcomes.} We construct two prediction outcomes that help optimize ED workflow and reduce ED LOS.
-(1) Critical condition, which refers to death during hospitalization or transfer to an ICU within 12 hours.
+\textbf{Clinically Relevant Outcomes.} In collaboration with ED clinicians, we chose the two following prediction targets.
+(1) Critical outcome, which refers to death during hospitalization or transfer to an ICU within 12 hours.
+Identifying patients at high risks of critical outcome allows clinicians to prioritize treatment and resources for them.
 (2) Lengthened ED stay, indicating if ED LOS exceeding $24$ hours.
-These outcomes were chosen as prediction targets in close collaboration with ED clinicians for the following reasons.
-If a patient is identified to be at high-risk of a critical outcome, clinicians will prioritize treatment and resources for this patient.
 Lengthened ED stay is typically correlated with the complexity of a patient's case.
-Flagging patients at high risk of lengthened ED stay can enable timely intervention, and reduce ED LOS.
-While these two outcomes are correlated, they cover different aspects of patient care.
-For example, patients at high risk of critical outcomes often should be hospitalized quickly, while patients with complications do not necessarily have severe cases.
-As such, healthcare providers often require different diagnostics and resource management for each of these two tasks.
+Flagging patients at high risks of lengthened ED stay can enable timely intervention, and reduce ED LOS.
+The proportion of patients with these outcomes is described in Table \ref{tab:dataset_summary_statistics}.
+While these two outcomes are correlated, they also cover different aspects of patient care.
+For example, patients at high risks of critical outcomes often should be hospitalized quickly, while patients with complications do not necessarily have severe cases.
+As such, healthcare providers often require different diagnostics and resource managements for these two tasks.